Overview of Idaho Colleges & Schools

 Private Universities & Colleges

-In Idaho there are five accredited private four-year colleges.
+In Idaho there are six accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Idaho.

 Browse Schools by Career in Idaho